engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

 ---
-title: Manual tests
+title: Manual Tests
 description: The feasibility of automated tests has its limits.
 Human usability aspects are best evaluated with human judgment.
 ---

-# Manual tests
+# Manual Tests

 The feasibility of automated tests has its limits.
 Human usability aspects are best evaluated with human judgment.